maxwithbug/myVscodeTheme/README.md

 <<<<<<< HEAD
 # myVscodeTheme
-This team is inspired from neovim . from this team, you can expect eye soothing experience.
+This team is inspired from neovim . from this theme, you can expect eye soothing experience.
 The theme is created by Suman Pakira from India
 <br />
 <br />